primer/octicons/README.md

 All the files you need will be in the `/build/` directory already, but if you’ve made changes to the `/lib/` directory and need to regenerate, follow these steps:

 1. Open the Octicons directory in Terminal
-2. Run the command `script/bootstrap`.
-This will install any necessary dependencies for generating the Octicons font and SVGs.
+2. `npm install` to install all dependencies for the project.
-3. Run the command `grunt`.
-Running the grunt task will generate the font and SVGs, placing them in the `/build/` directory.
+3. Run the command `npm run build`.
+This will run the grunt task to build the SVGs, placing them in the `/build/` directory.

 ## Publishing